ip a

 To find the correct NIC in your output, find the NIC which has your server's public IP address attached.
 In this article, we use the example interface

 eth0.
-We will add our failover IP to the interface using the following command.
+We will add our additional IP to the interface using the following command.
 Change the parts of the command in red to reflect your machine's parameters.

 # ip addr add 203.0.113.1/32 dev eth0